 - Dump trucks

-While the Class B CDL is different from both the Class A and Class C licenses, drivers who hold a CDL B may (in some cases) be authorized to operate Class C vehicles as long as they have the correct CDL endorsements.
+While the Class B CDL is different from Class A and Class C licenses, drivers who hold a CDL B may be authorized to operate Class C vehicles as long as they have the correct CDL endorsements.

 Class B CDL Jobs